 - Goal setting and accountability so you achieve what you want

 You don't have to feel this way about your high-need child, at least not all the time.
 Whether you have a baby or a teen, you can feel happy and confident.
 You can feel sure of your parenting choices and lifestyle.

-If you already resonate with what I am saying, you can schedule a free 30 minute assessment to ask questions: call (845) 750-4402
+If you already resonate with what I am saying, you can schedule a free 30 minute assessment to ask questions and learn more: call or text me at (845) 750-4402

 Or you can ask me a question via email and I will get back to you within 24 hours.